Jugos del Valle: History

 In 1947, following a long career in the wine industry, Santiago Ovalle to commercialize grape juice, which led to the opening of Jugos del Valle's first factory in Santa Marta, Santa Marta.
 A second factory, now the most important operations center of the company, opened in 1968 in Tepotzotlán.

 After a group of investors led by P. E. Manuel Albarrán Macouzet acquired the company in 1978, the "Frutsi" brand was launched in 1982 in 355 ml glass containers.
 The "Botellín" brand followed in 1988, the same year that Jugos del Valle first exported its products to the US.

 In 1992, a new juice plant opened in Zacatecas, which also produced fruit pulp used in different products and exported nectars worldwide in aluminum cans.
 Jugos del Valle became a public company in 1994.
 At the same time the company established the most modern waste water treatment plant in Latin America and launched a new juice called "Mini Valle" in a 250 ml cardboard container.

 The "Valle Practic" brand was brought to the market in 1995, the first of its kind to have an easy open cardboard container.
 "Val-Vita" was created to enhance production and commercialization of alimentary products.
 In 1996, the company launched "Jumbo Practic" in an easy open container, the only product from Del Valle that contains 2 litre of juice.
 In the same year the company established its first international subsidiary in the United States.

 In 1997 Del Valle started selling fruit pulp to national and international clients and established a second subsidiary in Brazil.
-The following year, the company acquired Company Barrlitos and launched "Apretón", a product which used the first metalized plastic container on the market.
+The following year, the company acquired Company Barrilitos and launched "Apretón", a product which used the first metalized plastic container on the market.
 Del Valle Brazil opened its first production factory in Americana, São Paulo in 1999.